akashram1/deep-learning-coursera-specialization/3_structuring_projects/README.md

 - `F1 Score` better than using 2 metrics `Precision` and `Recall`.
 Coz if one model has better precision but other has better recall, which one do you choose ?
 Go with better `F1 score` (harmonic mean of the 2)
 - Use `average` error across classes.
-- Helps :star: quick iteration !:star:
+- Helps quick iteration !

 ![single number metric](images/error_per_class.png)